danboyle8637/fww/src/content/7DayReset/CTACopy.md

 id: reset_cta_copy
 ---

-**Just create your fit profile and get started**.
+**Create a fit profile to get started**.

+It’s only 3 small steps…

+- Tell me your current biggest obstacle
+- Choose your program
+- Sign up with your email, Google or Facebook account

+**We’ll be working out in less than 90 seconds**.

-Plus you’ll be on our list for when the full app goes into beta.
+Plus you’ll be on my newsletter list for weekly coaching and motivation to keep you track.

-We currently have over 187 workouts (over 43 hours of workout video) filmed and ready to go.

-We’re building the software now to help you live a consistent, strong, badass lifestyle.

-**Get started right now**.

-Create your fit profile and I’ll see you on the inside!
+Get started now.
+Create your fit profile.